Karan-Salunkhe/AnimeCompass/README.md

 - **More conservative**: Higher weight on content-based filtering to suggest titles similar to the user's past preferences.

 By giving users control over recommendation type, the system improves engagement and satisfaction, which is a key business driver for anime platforms.

-To learn more about the methodology, see my [blog post](https://binhhoang.io/blog/anime-recommender/).

 *Images and data were sourced from the internet for educational purposes.*